 Nearly all of the above is about sensitivity and integration[12] as we gain increasing choice in adaptive constructability at scale.

-High Actuation is the research context (for both Live UI & Live Theory, among several other tracks), where the physical world becomes more and more mindlike through increased and ubiquitous adaptivity, in the process challenging a lot of (dualistic[10]) assumptions about mind and matter, and how to go about reasoning about them.[11]
+High Actuation is the research context (for both Live UI & Live Theory, among several other tracks), where the physical world becomes more and more mindlike through increased and ubiquitous adaptivity.
+In the process, challenging a lot of (dualistic[13]) assumptions about mind and matter, and how to go about reasoning about them.[14]

 But yeah, don't worry about this interface-6-pillars stuff above.
 I'm going to talk about what I’ll be focusing on building tools (and hiring!) for, in the coming months: intelligent science infrastructure.